akvo/agrastat/docs/user-guide.rst

 organization that you are a member of.
 (If a dataset is not owned by any organization, then any registered user can edit it.)

 #.
-Go to the dataset's page.
+Go to the dataset"s page.
 You can find it by entering the title in the search box on any page.

 #.
 Select the "Manage" button, which you should see above the dataset title.